Thoregon/ThoregonWiki/wiki/serviceagent.md

 - the settings specified in the configuration, service can add a listener to react on modifications
 - will be called only once after the service is installed

-attach app:   async attach(appinstance) {}
+attach app:   async attach(handle, appinstance) {}
-- hand over the app instance to the service
+- hand over the handle and th app instance to the service
+  - handle      ... persistent root for the service. use handle.settings {/thoregon.truCloud/lib/service/ServiceHandle.mjs}
+  - appinstance ... the app instance the service works for
-- in case of install init() will be called be4 attach()
+- will be called every time be4 the producer will be activated
-- will be called only once at all
 - there is no 'detach' from app instance! uninstall an reinstall with another app instance

 activate:     async activate() {}